saurabh2580/Nukari.com_clone/naukari.com-main/README.md

 # Naukri.com
 Clone of Naukri.com -Naukri app is the best job search app that caters to all your needs without downloading any separate government jobs alert app, local job search app, part-time jobs app, or work from home jobs app..
-This is a team project of 4 members.

 ## Team Members

-• Sachin Parmar </br>
-• Dipti </br>
-• Alok Kumar </br>
-• Nazreen shah </br>
+• saurabh </br>

 # Technology Used